 Red oak flooring is one of the most commonly used hardwood floors, mostly because it’s (relatively) affordable, and durable.
-We chose white oak floors for both our housing projects, but I get questions all the time about red oak and my thoughts on making the flooring look up to date.
+We chose white oak floors for our previous new build.
+We are currently renovating a home that already has white oak floors so we are matching those.
+I get questions all the time about red oak and my thoughts on making the flooring look up to date.

 Table of Contents